 - Altitude at which the blower will be operating

-- Composition of what is going through the blower — For example, is the airstream explosive or flammable?
+- Composition of what is going through the fan — Solid materials or is the airstream explosive or flammable?

 Whether used for industrial processes or as part of an air quality control system, a number of factors should be considered when specifying an industrial exhaust fan.
 These include: